nakul32430/CMPE283_Assignments/Assingment2/README.md

         - sudo apt-get install cpuid
 14. Tested the code using **cpuid -l 0x4FFFFFE** in inner VM

+### **Comment on the frequency of exits – does the number of exits increase at a stable rate?
+Or are there more exits performed during certain VM operations?
+Approximately how many exits does a full VM boot entail?**

+After the initial VM boot, the number of exits were increasing at a stable rate.
+There were around 2 million exits on the full VM boot.

 ### **Output File**

 Output file link to go here